 A team of analysts contributes to FXOpen’s blog with daily updates and analysis on Forex, CFDs, and cryptocurrencies, and content that is industry standard for most brokers.
 FXOpen also provides an economic calendar that shows a forecast of upcoming events with the consensus estimate, as well as market news updates – both powered by FXStreet – on its UK, Australia, and Nevis websites.

-Overall, research is little more than the bare minimum at FXOpen, and remains a category that has room for improvement in terms of broadening the scope and range of research tools available on the broker’s website and within its trading platforms.
+Overall, research is a little more than the bare minimum at FXOpen, and remains a category that has significant room for improvement in terms of broadening the scope and range of research tools available one the broker’s website and within its trading platforms.
 In 2018, FXOpen cast some light on this category with the addition of blog-style research briefs, where a chart is accompanied by a summary market analysis.